-When evaluating the third part of sub-question C, "how the disadvantaged community residents will be included," the evaluator should consider:
+When evaluating the third part of sub-question C, the evaluator should consider:

 - How the disadvantaged community will continue to be engaged and provide input to program development and implementation after the program begins. - How well the program reaches the disadvantaged community residents to ensure they can participate program.